Welcome to an exclusive & well-explained comparison of Santoku VS Chef Knives!

 The Pricing & Budget

 One last thing that will make a clear difference for you is their pricing analysis.
 Here, things are almost different but it might also be the same in some cases.
-Chef knives are obviously more expensive than Santoku knives due to the extended amount of material in their forming.
+Chef knives are obviously more expensive than Santoku knives due to the extended amount of material and carbon steel in their forming.
 Plus, they are sharper, common & versatile.
+But, you can still find them under budget.

 Santoku knives, on the other hand, may come at a slightly less price than a gyuto, but they will be almost the same or expensive sometimes.
 If you opt for Shun santoku, you will get them at a slightly premium price as compared to other ones.
 But, their knives ultimately deserve this price without any doubt at all.